arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ### Application Examples

-**Home automation:** an ideal board for building home automation for your home, such as smart switches, automatic lighting and motor control for e.g. motor controlled blinds.
+**Home automation:** an ideal board for automating your home, and can be used for smart switches, automatic lighting and motor control for e.g. motor controlled blinds.

 **IoT sensors:** with several dedicated ADC channels, accessible I2C/SPI buses and a robust ESP32-S3 based radio module, this board can easily be deployed to monitor sensor values.